 Despite these laws, the U.S. Department of the Treasury's United States Financial Crimes Enforcement Network ("FinCEN") issued a memorandum (the "FinCEN Memorandum") in February 2014 outlining guidance for financial institutions that bank state-sanctioned cannabis businesses in compliance with federal enforcement priorities.
-Although it was originally intended for the Cole Memorandum and the FinCEN Memorandum to work in tandem, following the revocation of the Cole Memorandum the FinCEN Memorandum is a standalone document which explicitly lists the eight enforcement priorities originally cited in the Cole Memorandum.
+Although it was originally intended for the Cole Memorandum and the FinCEN Memorandum to work in tandem, following the revocation of the Cole Memorandum.
 Currently, the FinCEN Memorandum remains intact, indicating that the Department of the Treasury and FinCEN intend to continue abiding by its guidance.
 However, in the United States, it is difficult for cannabis-based businesses to open and maintain a bank account with any bank or other financial institution.